jlab-nlp/Future-Language-Modeling/README.md

 1. GPT-2, model_type:gpt2
 2. The word frequency model, model_type:gpt2-unigram-rnn-window
-3. The contextual model, model_type:gpt2-vocab-repr-rnn-window-weight
+3. The $contextual$ model, model_type:gpt2-vocab-repr-rnn-window-weight
 4. The $contextual^2$ model, model_type: gpt2-vocab-repr-rnn-window-sigmoid-attention.

 We actually tried other ablations models, but did not included into the paper, you can refer to future_language_model_trainer.py to see corresponding models.